Kantha – Quilted and embroidered cloth made from recycled fabrics often found in the textiles of India and Pakistan

 You will also, later, need either one large quilting sheet and one large backing sheet (we recommend flannel fabric) or two large cotton sheets and one large backing sheet.
 These large sheets will be the same shape and size as all 20 patterned fabric pieces put together.
 The 20 patterned fabric sheets are best sewn together in a rectangle shape of five by four.

-To start sew the fabric squares together with the sewing thread.
-To do this, lay one square of fabric over another and sew along one edge (remembering to knot at the start and to finish it so it stays together).
+To start, sew the fabric squares together with the sewing thread.
+To do this, lay one square of fabric over another and sew along one edge (remembering to knot at the start and finish so it stays together).

 Open the fabric up after you have sewn the edge.